tomasfelder/tic-tac-toe-test/README.md

 ## Deliverables
 - Complete source code in your forked GitHub repository.
-- Update the README file with:
 - Instructions on how to run the project.
-  - Brief explanation of your implementation choices.
-  - Any challenges faced and how you overcame them.
-  - List of implemented bonus features (if any).

 ## Time Limit
-You have up to 1 day to complete this exercise, but feel free to submit it earlier if you're satisfied with your work.
+You have up to 2 days to complete this exercise, but feel free to submit it earlier if you're satisfied with your work.

 ## Evaluation Criteria
 - Functionality and completeness of the game